Cgreen9639-ux/ecommerce--website/README.md

 # ecommerce--website
-This is an Ineractive Ecommerce Website for Ecommerce Products that showcases Practice Code in FullStack.
+This is an Ineractive Ecommerce Website for Ecommerce Products the use of code to make a website using AWS as my Cloud platform.